Frequently Asked Questions

 Why must the propeller be changed in my 172 upgrade?

 According to the CFR 21.5 any airplane less than 6000 lbs delivered before March 1979 was not required to have an Aircraft Flight Manual.
 After that, it was.
 Therefore, if an airplane did not have an AFM, an STC applicant would provide a Supplemental AFM.
 If an airplane did have an AFM, the STC applicant would provide an AFM Supplement.
 Because of the certification basis (CAR 3), takeoff and landing performance was not required to be provided for those aircraft.
 Thus, a SAFM was not required to have that performance.

 Unless otherwise addressed in the Flight Manual Supplement the performance numbers covered in the FAA approved Flight Manual are considered to be equal to or better than the listed numbers and they can be used for performance calculations.

-Why is the airbox changed on the 172R Upgrade Kit?
+Why is the airbox added on the 172R Upgrade Kit?